-Title Of Each Class Of Securities To Be Registered Amount to be Registered(1) Proposed Maximum Offering Price Per Share(2) Proposed Maximum Aggregate Offering Price(2) Amount Of Registration Fee(3) Common Stock, par value \$0.0001 per share 4,830,000 \$ 11.00 \$ 53,130,000 \$ 5,351
+Proposed Proposed Maximum Maximum Title Of Each Class Of Amount to be Offering Price Aggregate Amount Of Securities To Be Registered Registered Per Share Offering Price(1) Registration Fee Common Stock, par value \$0,0001 per share \$ \$ \$

-- 1) Includes 630,000 additional shares that the underwriters have the option to purchase. - Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended. - Previously paid.
+Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+Includes the aggregate offering price of shares the (1)underwriters have the option to purchase.